'Be truthful on real cause of recent power outages' – ICU urges government

 The ICU said Ghanaians deserve to know the actual cause of the problem and the steps that have been taken to deal with them.

-The ICU has since asked government and the energy ministry to be truthful with the challenges in the power sector and if the possible roll out a timetable to guide the operations of industries.
+The ICU has since asked government and the energy ministry to be truthful with the challenges in the power sector and if possible roll out a time table to guide the operations of industries.

 “Government through the Ministry of Energy should be [truthful] with Ghanaians because all employers do long term planning so if the planning is that this thing is going on till the end of the year we should know,” he said.